Saudi Aramco turns to bonds to help fund US$75b dividend

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Aramco's debut bond sale last year raised US$12 billion and was one of the most oversubscribed debt offerings in history, attracting more than US$100 billion in investor orders, people familiar told Bloomberg at the time.
+Aramco's debut bond sale last year raised US$12 billion and was one of the most oversubscribed debt offerings in history, attracting more than US$100 billion in investor orders.

-The other banks chosen by Aramco as active bookrunners are Citigroup, HSBC Holdings, JPMorgan Chase & Co, Morgan Stanley and Riyadh-based NCB Capital.
+The other banks chosen by Aramco as active bookrunners are Citigroup, HSBC, JPMorgan Chase, Morgan Stanley and Riyadh-based NCB Capital.
+BLOOMBERG

 BT is now on Telegram!